Please read our latest COVID restrictions (consultations by appointment only, & call from outside for contact-less pick-ups, please!).

 No mucking about with page thickness settings, or platen gaps, will stop this mark occurring.

-Still, Alana managed to extract advice from them - which was to use the front feeder.
-This does indeed work, in that the prints then do avoid these marks, but this advice is contrary to the advice from Epson themselves, as per their manual:
+This does indeed work, in that the prints then do avoid these marks, but this advice is contrary to their marketing, and to the advice from Epson themselves, as per their manual:

 So, using the front feeder does result in prints without this mark.

-But it's definitely a somewhat more fiddly way to load paper...although much improved from the notoriously temperamental front loading on the P800, at least!
-And has the disadvantage that the printer must be physically re-positioned some distance from the wall - i.e. most of the length of the portrait side of the sheet size you're printing - as the paper comes out of the rear end of the printer when this path is used.
+But it's definitely a somewhat more fiddly way to load paper (...although improved from the notoriously temperamental front loading on the P800, at least!).
+But loading from the front has the quite significant disadvantage (as acknowledged in Epson's own quote above) - that the printer must be physically re-positioned some distance from the wall - i.e. most of the length of the portrait side of the sheet size you're printing - as the paper comes out of the rear end of the printer when this path is used.
+With an A2 sheet, this means some 50cm of clear space is required behind the printer - which of course greatly changes how the printer can be physically installed in most scenarios.

 We'll wait a bit longer and see if Epson bother to come back to us with any other solution, but I am guessing this is unlikely and is the first serious frustration we've run in to here, and I think a bit of a miss in the design if, in fact, typical 300gsm fine art papers can not be used with the top feeder reliably, without marks on prints.